telerik/blazor-docs/knowledge-base/treeview-disabled-readonly.md

 Normally, the event handlers should update the expanded, checked and selected items, as the [documentation examples]({%slug treeview-events%}) show.
 In this case, if the TreeView is "disabled", the event handlers will not update the TreeView parameter values.
 In this way, the TreeView state and nodes will remain the same.

+3. Disable [`pointer-events`](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) with a CSS rule.
+This will prevent client-side collapse animations in the TreeView, which may be visible to users, even though the TreeView will ignore the collapse action.

+4. Optionally, apply `opacity` CSS style to make the TreeView **look** disabled.

 >caption Disable and enable TreeView to prevent user actions

 ````CSHTML